ULW FAQs

 HOW DOES THE STUDENT BENEFIT?

-• Students will get to develop leadership skills, explore careers in the atmospheric sciences, gain professional skills, and come away with a peer network that will provide support for years.
+• Students will get to develop leadership skills, explore careers in the Earth system sciences, gain professional skills, and come away with a peer network that will provide support for years.

 WHAT DOES IT COST THE STUDENT?

 • There is no cost to the student to participate in this one-week workshop.
-Travel to Boulder, CO, lodging, money for meals (per diem), and local transportation between the CU dorms and NCAR are covered.
+Travel to Boulder, CO, lodging, breakfast and dinner at CU dining hall, per diem for lunches and local transportation between the CU dorms and NSF NCAR are covered.
 Please note that per diem will be paid at the end of the program.

 WHAT IS MY DEPARTMENT’S FINANCIAL RESPONSIBILITY?

-• There is no cost to your department, NCAR will provide travel, accommodation, per diem for meals, and local transportation between the CU dorms and NCAR during workshop in Boulder, Colorado.
+• There is no cost to your department, NSF NCAR will provide travel, accommodation, per diem for meals, and local transportation between the CU dorms and NSF NCAR during workshop in Boulder, Colorado.

 WHERE DO THE STUDENTS STAY WHILE IN BOULDER?

-• Students will stay in a University of Colorado dorm, where they will share a dorm room with another ULW participant.
+• Students will stay in a single-occupancy University of Colorado dorm.
 Meals will be provided.

 WHAT ACCOMMODATIONS ARE MADE FOR STUDENTS WITH DISABILITIES OR OTHER REQUIREMENTS?